Andrezascientist/investigating-netflix-movies/README.md

 1. Place `data/netflix_data.csv` in the `data/` folder.
 2. Open `netflix_1990s_case_study.ipynb`.
 3. **Run cells top-to-bottom.**
 4. See answers under sections **Q1–Q5**, with insights and recommendations.
-Appendix includes validation plots (e.g., exact-minute runtime counts confirming the mode at **94 min**).

 ## Appendix

 Includes the **A1** validation plot and brief alternative solution methods for **Q1–Q3**.
-These are provided for transparency and quick cross-checks;
+These are provided for transparency and quick cross-checks.

 ## Skills Demonstrated